ZacKracht22/Plotscript/readme.md

 The process of AST construction then uses the token list to build the AST.
 Every time a ``(`` token is encountered a new node in the AST is created using the following token in the list.
 Its children are then constructed recursively in the same fashion.
 This is called a recursive descent parser since it builds the AST top-down in a recursive fashion.
 The provided parser is an iterative version of this algorithm (see the parse function).

-Initial Plot Script Language Specification
+Initial Plot Script Language Specification (starter code)
 --------------------------------------------

 Our initial plotscript language is relatively simple (you will be extending it during the course of the semester).
 It can be specified as follows.